TobikoData/sqlmesh/docs/guides/configuration.md

 ### Debug mode

-To enable debug mode set the `SQLMESH_DEBUG` environment variable to one of the following values: "1", "true", "t", "yes" or "y".
+To enable debug mode set the `SQLMESH_DEBUG` environment variable to one of the following values: `1`, `true`, `t`, `yes` or `y`.

 Enabling this mode ensures that full backtraces are printed when using CLI.
-Additionally the default log level is set to `DEBUG` when this mode is enabled.
+Additionally, the default log level is set to `DEBUG` when this mode is enabled.

 Example enabling debug mode for the CLI command `sqlmesh plan`: